Currently, there are three Cable Car Lines in service. The Powell-Mason, the Powell-Hyde, and the California Line.

 The California Line provides transportation up and down California Street.
 At one end is the heart of San Francisco's Financial District, and at the other end is the top of Nob Hill, where you will find many of our fancier hotels.
 You will not find many tourists using this line as many locals use it to commute.
 However, it does stop at Grant Street which is the famously beautiful entrance to Chinatown.

 TO RETURN FROM POWELL-MARKET STREET TURNAROUND: Both the Powell-Mason and the Powell-Hyde Street Cable Cars have their turnarounds at Powell-Market Street.
 Be sure to hop on the Cable Car that is going on the line you want.
 Look for the small plaque on the front of the car that states the ending destination.
 Also, the Powell-Mason line will have a yellow destination sign, and the Powell-Hyde will have a maroon destination sign.

 Single Ride Cable Car tickets and All-Day Passports are available at ticket booths located at Powell and Market or Hyde and Beach streets.
 They can also be bought from the conductors as you board the Cable Cars.
 Please have small change available for purchasing tickets.

 The conductors can make change for up to $20.

 No transfers/fare receipts are accepted.

 Fare receipts are issued; one-ride-only receipts are not valid as transfers.

-You can get on the Cable Car at any stop along the way where you see the Cable Car Stop pole.
-The Conductors will stop at each stop to let people on and off.
+You can get on the Cable Car at any stop along the way where you see the Cable Car stop pole.
+The Conductors will stop at each stop pole to let people on and off.
 This is a great way to avoid the long lines at the turnarounds.

 All-Day Passport (We recommend this)